Per definition, Dynamic Questionnaires generate user interfaces that collect data. Their main characteristics include the following:

 As one expects, dynamic questionnaires have been leveraged primarily for business applications.
 However, we also leverage them quite often in other use cases that may surprise you.

-#1 Dynamic Questionnaires for Business Applications
+#1 Use Case for Dynamic Questionnaires: Business Applications

 In the Dynamic Loan Evaluation demo, we presented an example of business application that uses dynamic questionnaires.
 In no time, a business form turns into an online questionnaire that collects the borrower’s information, and renders the underwriting decision.